Codling moth: Growth inhibitors and regulators

 Insect growth inhibitors (IGIs) and insect growth regulators (IGRs) are used in insects, especially Lepidoptera, to prevent the synthesis of chitin during development.
 Chitin is one of the major component which constitutes the exoskeleton of arthropods and cell walls of fungi.
 Without chitin, insects cannot develop properly.
 Ovicidal IGIs, such as diflubenzuron, hexaflumuron and teflubenzuron, have been shown to be effective against egg development.
 Fenoxycarb is an ovicidal IGR, while Tebufenozide is a larvicidal IGR.
 Flufenoxuron and Methoxyfenozide are an IGI and IGR respectively and are equally effective in preventing growth in eggs as in larvae.
 In addition to IGRs, reduced-risk pesticides are also used to control codling moth population in apple orchards.

 Insecticide resistance

 In recent years, codling moths with insecticide-resistant strains arose.
 They have become resistant to avermectins, benzoylureas, benzoylhydrazines, neonicotinoids, organophosphates, macrocyclic lactones, pyrethroids.
 It is believed that this resistance is due to increase in enzymatic activity of the larvae.
 Low genetic structuration and high rate of gene flow have led to a rapid spread of resistance in European populations.

 However, there is a fitness cost associated with increased insecticide resistance.
 Pesticide-resistant codling moths are less fecund, less fertile, slower in development, lighter in weight, and have a shorter life span compared to non-resistant moths.
 This is believed to be caused by increase in the metabolically costly activities of oxidase and glutathione-S-transferase.
 Oxidase is an enzyme that catalyzes oxidation-reduction reactions.
-Gluthione-S-transferase is an enzyme that catalyzes a detoxification process involving a conjugation of gluthione into xenobiotic substrates.
+Glutathione-S-transferase is an enzyme that catalyzes a detoxification process involving a conjugation of glutathione into xenobiotic substrates.